andmos/ReadingList-Data/BookNotes/Random.Notes.md

 - Conquering mountains is an ironic phrase.
 We are not conquering them.
 We can never pretend to be fighting nature because we are part of it. - Kílian Jornet

 - The first principle is that you must not fool yourself.
 And you are the easiest person to fool. - Richard Feynman

+- Most people overestimate what they can achieve in a year and underestimate what they can achieve in ten years. - Bill Gates